doncharlesy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Mirrow permissions in hello to olleh
+Execution permissions to all sub directories